grc-cohort-22/response-tally/README.md

 ### Wave 1 (Required)
 Implement `tallyTopics`.
 Read the Javadoc carefully to understand what the method is meant to do.
 Make sure to compile your code each time before running it!

-For the sample file, a correct output would look similar to:
+For the sample `responses.txt` file, a correct output would look similar to:
 ```
 {maps=2, lists=1, loops=1, arrays=2, compound=1}
 ```
 The order is unimportant.

+Try also running it on `bigResponses.txt` and see the result.

-### Wave 2
+### Wave 2 (Get as far as you can)
 Implement `tallyTopicsFiltered`.
 Read the Javadoc carefully to understand what the method is meant to do.
 Make sure to compile your code each time before running it!

 For the above sample file, a correct output would look similar to: